 WHO: Who can benefit from the technology?
 Who might be at risk?

 HOW: How can it be used in education, business, etc.?
 How might it change things?

 WHY: What are the Pros & Cons of the technology?

 WHAT/WHO: Who is the competition?

 Where do professional librarians start their research?
 With the background.

-We recommend it.
 Before all else, get a basic understanding of the main issues, components, developments, and terminology related to your area of interest by scanning encyclopedia articles, FAQs, and explanatory text in news sources.

-Make note of the important:
+Take note of the important: